Fsu0413/QSanguosha-For-Hegemony/README.md

 8. Enter a command prompt, type "gcc --version" to check if the environment variable is successfully set or not.
 ```

-3. Download SWIG from https://sourceforge.net/projects/swig/files/swigwin/ , make sure the downloaded version is 3.0.6 or later.
+3.Download SWIG from https://sourceforge.net/projects/swig/files/swigwin/ , make sure the downloaded version is 3.0.6 or later.
 extract it, and put the directory in environment variable PATH (it is just like phase 2 for MinGW, but using "swig -version" for step 8)

-4. (Qt Creator) Open QSanguosha.pro using QtCreator, set a kit and press the hammer button in the bottom-left cornor.
+4.(Qt Creator) Open QSanguosha.pro using QtCreator, set a kit and press the hammer button in the bottom-left cornor.
-4. (Command Prompt) TBD
+4.(Command Prompt) TBD

-5. Install.
+5.Install.
 TBD

 ### Linux / [(Free)(Net)(Open)]BSD